learnk8s/learnk8s.io/src/terraform-aws/content.md

 real-hedgehog.conf
 ```

-Let's test if they allow to access each cluster:
+Let's test if you can access each of the clusters:

 ```terminal|command=1,2,3|title=bash
 kubectl get nodes --kubeconfig growing-cattle.conf